smilebasti/npmGrafStats/README.md

 # npmGrafStats
 NginxProxyManager Grafana Statistics.

-This project analyzes the logs of the Nginx Proxy Manager and exports it to InfluxDB to be used in a Grafana Dashboard.
+This project analyzes the logs of the Nginx Proxy Manager and exports them to InfluxDB to be used in a Grafana Dashboard.

 npmGrafStats can save the Revers-Proxy and/or the Redirection Logs.
-Also a exclusion of IP's from external montitoring services is possible.Following Data is extracted from the Logs:
+Also a exclusion of IP's from for example external montitoring services is possible.

+Following Data is extracted from the Logs:
 - source IP
 - target IP in your home network set in NPM
 - the targeted domain